Changes to promote role and mindset expectations of professional accountants

 Professional & Ethical

-The proposals were developed in close cooperation with representatives of the International Auditing and Assurance Standards Board, as part of the coordination programme of the two standard-setting boards.
+The proposals were developed in coordination with the International Auditing and Assurance Standards Board and the International Accounting Education Standards Board.

 Commenting on the Proposal

-You can respond directly to the IESBA by 26 June 2019, or you can use the secure upload form below to share your views with the NZAuASB by 31 May 2019.
+You can either respond directly to the IESBA by 31 October 2019, or you can share your views with the NZAuASB by Thursday 10 October.

 Upload your submission here